-Some sites have a special interest and are therefore designated to protect this.
-As at October 2018 the Isle of Man has 21 Areas of Special Scientific Interest, 1 National Nature Reserve, 10 Marine Nature Reserves, 1 Area of Special Protection for Birds, 1 RAMSAR Wetland of International Importance and 5 Bird Sanctuaries.
-Other organisations also protect sites for wildlife, such as Manx National Heritage and the Manx Wildlife Trust.
+Protected sites best represent our natural heritage; as at September 2021, the Isle of Man has 23 Areas of Special Scientific Interest, 1 National Nature Reserve, 10 Marine Nature Reserves, 1 Area of Special Protection for Birds, 1 RAMSAR Wetland of International Importance and 5 Bird Sanctuaries.
+Other organisations also manage their land to maintain and enhance scarce habitats and species, such as Manx National Heritage and the Manx Wild Trust.

 Areas of Special Scientific Interest (ASSIs)